 Please use lectures, lab sessions, and the website discussion forum as your main opportunities to ask questions about the course.
 Questions that are specific to your particular situation may be emailed to cis3110@socs.uoguelph.ca and will be answered by one of the instructional team.
+Technical questions related to the programming assignments should be sent to the discussion forum on the course website.
 Extremely private communication should be conducted by making an appointment with the course instructor.